-Dr. Peter Black, MD, presented “Urine Markers for Bladder Cancer” at the 2nd Annual International Bladder Cancer Update on January 27, 2018 in Beaver Creek, Colorado
+Peter Black, MD, FRCSC, presented “Urine Markers for Bladder Cancer” during the 2nd Annual International Bladder Cancer Update on January 27, 2018 in Beaver Creek, Colorado.

-Dr. Peter Black, MD, discusses the benefits and limitations of the currently FDA approved and commercially available urinary biomarkers for bladder cancer, including UroVysion FISH, ImmunoCyt, AssureMDx, and CxBladder.
-He defines the yet-to-be-developed “ideal” marker, which would reduce the need for other diagnostic tests, have a high sensitivity and specificity rate, and be cost-effective for patients.
-Also, he discusses when it is possible to use markers in place of cystoscopy.
+Peter Black, MD, FRCSC, discusses the benefits and limitations of the currently FDA approved urinary biomarkers for bladder cancer.
+He defines criteria for the ideal biomarker, which would reduce the need for other diagnostic tests, have a high sensitivity and specificity rate, and be cost-effective for patients, as well as the possibility of using biomarkers in place of cystoscopy.

 (Twitter Question) Reveal the Answer to Audience Response Question #1